Is there clinical training available in the MS program?

 If I enter the MS program, can that help me to gain admission to the PhD programs offered at Drexel?

 Admittance to the MS program does not systematically work for or against your ability to apply to the distinguished doctoral programs in our department.
 However, if you decide to apply to one of our doctoral programs, your application would be fairly considered among all of the other applicants to those programs in any given year, with no unique considerations.
-It is important to know, however, that you will not be able to apply to the doctoral programs in our department unless you are in your last year of the MS curriculum in good standing.
+It is important to know though, that you will not be able to apply to the doctoral programs in our department unless you are in your last year of the MS curriculum in good standing.
 You may, of course, apply to programs at other institutions at any time.

 I am interested in graduate study in psychology but I am unsure regarding the focus of my interests.
 Will this hurt my chance of admission?